-- Computer name-The fully qualified domain name assigned to the computer. - Manufacturer-The manufacturer of the computer. - Model-The model number of the computer. - Version-The version number of the computer. - Asset number-The asset tracking number assigned to the computer.
+- Computer name-The name assigned to the computer. - Administrator-The name of the computer hosting the administrator console that manages the computer. - Manufacturer-The manufacturer of the computer. - Model-The model number of the computer. - Version-The version number of the computer. - Asset number-The asset tracking number assigned to the computer.
 This number is sometimes assigned by the computer's manufacturer and stored in the computer's BIOS.
 This information is taken from the BIOS, and cannot be changed.
-If the field is blank, click Asset number and type an asset number. - Serial number-The serial number of the computer. - BIOS version-The version of the BIOS installed on the computer's motherboard. - Operating system-The operating system currently running. - Version-The operating system version, build number, and service pack release number. - CPU-The type of processor installed on the motherboard. - Total available physical memory-The memory capacity of the system (not including virtual memory). - Total hard drive space-The size of the installed hard disk, reported in megabytes. - Total free hard drive space-The amount of available hard disk space, reported in megabytes or gigabytes. - TCP/IP address-The address assigned to the computer for communicating on TCP/IP networks.
+If the field is blank, click Asset number and type an asset number. - Serial number-The serial number of the computer. - BIOS version-The version of the BIOS installed on the computer's motherboard. - Operating system-The operating system currently running. - OS Version-The operating system version, build number, and service pack release number. - CPU-The type of processor installed on the motherboard. - Total physical memory-The amount of total memory capacity of the computer's memory chips (not including virtual memory). - Total hard drive space-The size of the installed hard disk, reported in megabytes. - Total free hard drive space-The amount of available hard disk space, reported in megabytes or gigabytes. - TCP/IP address-The address assigned to the computer for communicating on TCP/IP networks.